Gabrieldelacerda/nginx-multisite-lab-V2/README.md

 Testing in the cloud is done by sending requests directly to the EC2 public IP while specifying the Host header, which simulates real domain routing.
 For example, using curl with different hostnames returns the correct site content.

 During this process, I ran into an issue where both domains were returning the same page.
 This turned out to be caused by a misconfiguration in Nginx, where one of the server blocks was set as a catch-all using "server_name _;".
 After correcting it to the proper hostname and recreating the container, the routing behaved as expected.
 I verified the fix by checking the configuration inside the container and retesting the requests.

+Some decisions in this project were intentional.
+I kept the structure simple instead of over-engineering it, focused on separating responsibilities between infrastructure, configuration, and application layers, and used Docker to ensure consistency between local and cloud environments.
+I also chose to simulate multiple domains using the Host header instead of setting up a real DNS, to keep the focus on how Nginx routing works internally.

 Overall, this project reflects how I approach learning and problem-solving: start simple, make it work, then improve it step by step.
 It also shows practical experience with Nginx configuration, containerization, infrastructure provisioning, and debugging issues across both local and remote environments.